ericwhiteau/glass-charades-studio/README.md

 # glass-charades-studio
-import of old gdk-charades-sample for google glass
+import of old gdk-charades-sample for google glass.

+This has been setup and a quick test in Android studio with Glass Enterprise to check that it was working.

+Added default activity in manifest

+set SDK "Google Inc.:Glass Development Kit Preview:19"

 Readme from original.